 - Child Welfare Mental Health Services Division (CWMHSD) of Los Angeles County

 - Santa Clara County Wraparound Service Program

 - EMQ Families First, Wraparound Services

 The program is administered by the California Department of Social Services (CDSS) through county agencies.
-The following links provide further information and are located on the CDSS Web page :
+The following links provide further information and are located on the CDSS website :

 No, schools are not required to provide Wraparound planning.
-School districts are required to provide a free and appropriate public education by providing special education and related services through an individualized education program.
+School districts are required to provide a free and appropriate public education by providing special education and related services through an IEP.
 Please refer to the California Department of Education guidance letter of September 15, 2011, for more information on related services.